 Our #3: Taking referrers to lunch

 Everyone has to eat.
 Most people are willing to let you buy them lunch.
 Especially when you are new or a referral person is new to your community, try to schedule a time for lunch.
-And if you get the lunch, there are a few tips to make it go well.
+And if you get lunch, there are a few tips to make it go well.

 Lunch for real people

 Referral people want to know you even more than they want to know about your services.
-Each contact is about building a relationship, and as therapists we all know about relationships.
+Each contact is about building a relationship, and as therapists, we all know about relationships.
 We build them with every client we see.
 They are the foundation for successful therapy.
 So it is with referral people.
 The relationship you build is the foundation for receiving the person’s referrals.
 If they like you, they will send you people.
 So the first rule of marketing is “be likable.”

 Then share your passion for your work.
 If you seem bored with what you are doing, why would they be excited?
 The referrer needs to feel your joy and satisfaction in what you are doing and the services you are providing.

 And of course, you want to convey a sense of competence and trustworthiness.
 And if you don’t feel it, “fake it ’til you make it.”
 If you can weave in a story about a current case that is going well without being too annoying, do so.
 This is where you can shine.
 But keep the story short and omit all those complicating details that might be helpful in a case consultation.
-You do not want to overwhelm the lay person.
+You do not want to overwhelm the layperson.
 And of course, do not give identifying details.

 Lastly, dress professionally, appropriately, and modestly.
 In most cases “business casual” has become the norm for therapists.
 It is most important to feel comfortable and on the same level as your referrer.
 Since you are picking the restaurant, know the norms for that restaurant and go with that.

-Our #4 favorite: Bring them food
+Our #4: Bring them food

-I was talking with a practice owner friend of mine on how she does her marketing.
+I was talking with a practice owner friend of mine about how she does her marketing.
 She quickly smiled and said, “I bring them food every month.”
 She went on to say how she either sends her key referrers something (for example, www.harryanddavid.com has very nice fruit baskets) or she picks up something at the store and stops in.
 She also told me she spends 10 percent of her budget on marketing every month and that is how she keeps things growing.

-Now what I love about this approach is the consistency and the simplicity of it.
+Now what I love about this approach is its consistency and simplicity of it.
 She is training her referrers to think of her with a smile on their faces.
 They knew why she was there but it did not bother them because she was bringing them a gift.
 Don’t you think she would always come to mind when an opportunity came up for a referral?

-Our #5 favorite: Providing free services
+Our #5: Providing free services

 There are many times when it is very useful to give away our time and services for the purpose of building a relationship that will bring in more business.
-Many organizations are looking for speakers to present to their organization.
+Many organizations are looking for speakers to present to their organizations.
 If they see you as a valuable resource, they will think of you when there is a paying client in need of treatment.
 This is pull marketing at its best.
-(For more on push and pull marketing see: “Push and pull marketing for mental health“.)
+(For more on the push and pull marketing see: “Push and pull marketing for mental health“.)